MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/azure-function-file-upload.md

     npm install
     ```

-## Install and start Azurite storage emulator
+## 4. Install and start Azurite storage emulator

-Now that the basic project folder structure and files are in place, add storage emulation.
+Now that the basic project folder structure and files are in place, add local storage emulation.

 1. To emulate the Azure Storage service locally, install [Azurite](https://github.com/Azure/Azurite).